Elkhorn Fern, Dwarf Elkhorn Fern, Climbing Bird’s Nest Fern, Terrestrial Elkhorn Fern, Fishtail Strap Fern, Fishtail Fern…

 Polypodium punctatum (L.) Sw. is a synonym but it is still widely used on many websites and in commerce.
 It was described as such by Olof or Olavo (Peter) Swartz in Journal für die Botanik in 1800 and 1801.
 It was first named Acrostichum punctatum by Carl Linnaeus in the second edition of Species Plantarum in 1763.

 There are three other species of ferns that were named Polypodium punctatum by other men which have been moved to other genera.
+They all have “typical ferny fronds”.
 There are MANY species of ferns throughout much of the world that were given different names by different botanists.
 Then there are those, as in Polypodium punctatum, where the same name was given to several entirely different plants.
+Many species of ferns have MULTIPLE (understatement) synonyms.

 I bought my Dwarf Elkhorn Fern from Lowe’s in Greenville, Mississippi in October 2011.
 I was living at the mansion in Leland at the time and was enjoying collecting plants.
 I am not sure what the label said the name of this plant was when I bought it and my original information is on the old laptop that won’t come on.
 I am not sure how many times I have changed the name of the photos.